AAdewunmi/Simple_Money_Converter/README.md

-# Simple Money Converter Prooject
+# Simple Money Converter Project

 This is a console-based Java application, designed to convert money from one currency to another using an exchange rate.